Monday, December 30, 2013

 Luisa's Raj Curry

-Adapted from The Wednesday Chef (and Real Fast Food by Nigel Slater)
+Adapted from The Wednesday Chef blog by Luisa Weiss and Real Fast Food by Nigel Slater (Penguin Books, 1992)

-For a while I have been trying to come as close as possible to the Anglo-Indian curry I used to eat at the Devon House - a now-closed restaurant that was located on the northwest corner of Madison Avenue at 93rd Street in New York City.
-It was not actually in the basement but a few steps down from the street in a beautiful brown building.
+For a while I have been trying to come as close as possible to the Anglo-Indian curry I used to eat at the Devon House—a now-closed restaurant that was located on the northwest corner of Madison Avenue at 93rd Street in New York City.
+It was not actually in the basement, but a few steps down from the street, in a beautiful brown building.
 The staid dining room had blue walls with cream trim; the mahogany tables were covered in crisp white cloths; and the servers were all women who wore grey skirts and navy blazers.
-I always felt as if I passed through a portal into a dining room in Bermuda.
+I always felt as if I had passed through a portal into a dining room in Bermuda.

 I didn’t eat there often.
-Money was tight; the restaurant was expensive; and I like to cook at home.
-But I did go whenever we were eating out, and I got to choose where.
-If I didn’t eat the curry, which was cream-based and studded with pieces of boneless chicken and shrimp and maybe a little mango chutney, certainly some crystalized ginger, I ate faultlessly-prepared Dover sole, and it was always a conflict which dish I would order.
+Money was tight, the restaurant was expensive, and I like to cook at home.
+But I went whenever we were eating out and I got to choose where.
+If I didn’t order the curry—which was cream-based and studded with pieces of boneless chicken and shrimp and maybe a little mango chutney, certainly some crystallized ginger—I ate faultlessly prepared Dover sole, and it was always a conflict which dish I would choose.
 On a perfect night I would get one, and a companion would get the other, and I could taste both.

-Every time I pass Number 1316 Madison Avenue, I realize how sorry I am the Devon House is not still there and think fondly of the evenings I spent eating lovely food in that elegant room with good friends.
+Every time I pass Number 1316 Madison Avenue, I realize how sorry I am that the Devon House is not still there, and think fondly of the evenings I spent eating lovely food in that elegant room with good friends.

-Thanks to the always dependable Luisa, who told us about this on February 6, 2012, I do have a recipe for Anglo-chicken curry - not the same as the curry at the Devon House, but very good - to tell you about.
+Thanks to the always dependable Luisa, who shared this on February 6, 2012, I do have a recipe for an Anglo-style chicken curry—not the same as the curry at the Devon House—no, not at all—but still, very good—to tell you about.
 It originally comes from the eloquent Nigel Slater.
-He calls it Chicken with Spices and Cream; I call it Luisa's Raj Curry.
+He calls it Chicken with Spices and Cream; I call it Luisa’s Raj Curry.

 Luisa recommends serving this with basmati rice.
-I used to make the Basmati Rice Pilaf from Cook’s Illustrated, but now I use Meera Sodha's recipe for Perfect Basmati Rice from Made in India.
-In fact, it's the only plain rice I ever make now - even when partnering it with Shrimp Creole.
-If I have the time, I fry some pappadam, but in a pinch, I will serve really good potato chips.
-(Don’t laugh until you've tried it.)
+I used to make the Basmati Rice Pilaf from Cook’s Illustrated, which is delightfully scented with cinnamon and cardamom, but now I use Meera Sodha’s recipe for Perfect Basmati Rice from Made in India (Flatiron Books, 2015).
+In fact, it’s the only plain rice I ever make now—even when serving it with Shrimp Creole.
+If I have the time, I fry some pappadam, but in a pinch I’ll serve really good potato chips.
+(Don’t laugh until you’ve tried it.)

 Salt

-2 tablespoons butter (If you keep clarified butter hanging around, use it here.)
+2 tablespoons butter (If you keep clarified butter on hand, use it here.)

 1 tablespoon neutral oil (I use grapeseed.)